Warkanlock/warkanlock.github.io/_posts/2024-06-29-practical-math.md

 > Disclaimer: I am not a mathematician or an academic, I just only have a deep passion for learning and knowledge.

+> Disclaimer 2: This is the "why" I wrote the article in the first place, if you wanna read the technical part of it is [here](https://www.researchgate.net/publication/382651852_Polynomial_Methods_for_Ensuring_Data_Integrity_in_Financial_Systems).

 # Introduction

 On my last trip to Stockholm to visit company headquarters, I ended up in a park during the lovely Swedish summer, thinking about how to improve our system in terms of data integrity.
 Right there, I had a eureka moment.